jirehnimes/vue3-vite-express-ssr/README.md

 npm run dev:client
 ```

+Access the app using `http://localhost:5173`.

 ### Compile and Hot-Reload for Development SSR

 ```sh
 npm run dev:server
 ```

+Access the app using `http://localhost:3000`.

 ### Run Unit Tests with [Vitest](https://vitest.dev/)